Nictiz/HL7-mappings/ada_2_fhir-r4/zibs2024/MAPPING_GUIDELINES.md

 * The change is due to an error or omission in the implementation of the existing profile.
 In this case, a new branch is made with the issue key as its name and the existing stylesheet is changed.
 Since this change may affect existing implementations, a review is required from downstream projects before it is merged to master.

 ## ADA transaction driver templates
 As stated above, the nl-core stylesheets should perform a pure mapping on the building block level from the zib ADA to the corresponding FHIR resources, without knowledge of the ADA transaction where these zibs were used.
-As a result, the nl-core stylesheets can't be used stand-alone, as ADA instances always corresponds with a transaction.
+As a result, the nl-core stylesheets can't be used stand-alone, as ADA instances always correspond with a transaction.
 Instead, a driver template is needed to interpret the transaction, apply the nl-core stylesheets with the proper parameters, and handle the result.

 ### zib2024bbr-driver
 The zib2024bbr (building block repository) project in ART-DECOR provides all the zibs as building blocks for other projects.
 To allow for working with discrete zibs in ADA/XSLT, this project has defined a transaction for each zib.
-A single driver template has been created for all these transactions, called "zib2024-driver" in the folder with the same name.
+A single driver template has been created for all these transactions, called `zib2024bbr-driver` in the folder with the same name.

 See [`zib2024bbr-driver/README.md`](zib2024bbr-driver/README.md) for further instructions.